sunlightlabs/django-gatekeeper/README.rst

 Auto-Moderation
 ---------------

-It can be hassle to have to manually moderate objects when there is a simple ruleset used to determine how an object will be moderated.
-In order to use auto-moderation, the following needs to be added to settings.py:

-    ``GATEKEEPER_ENABLE_AUTOMODERATION = True``

 Gatekeeper provides two methods of auto-moderation.
-First, if the user that saves a moderated object has permission to moderate that object, it will be automatically approved.
-This will always happen if GATEKEEPER_ENABLE_AUTOMODERATION is set to true in settings.py.
-The second form of auto-moderation allows a moderation method to be written.
+The recommended form of auto-moderation allows a moderation method to be written.
 This method should return True to approve, False to reject, or None to pass on for manual moderation.
-The auto-moderation function is pass as an argument when registering a Model.
+The auto-moderation function is passed as an argument when registering a Model.

     >>> class MyModel(models.Model):
     ...     pass